 Chris Whittaker is a physics teacher and Coordinator of the Science Program at Dawson College.
 He has a Masters Degree in Engineering Physics from Queen’s University where he specialized in aeronautics and nuclear engineering.
 At Dawson, he created a course for non-science students that explores a variety of topics in physics through movies and TV shows.
 Before his teaching career, Chris also completed a Masters Degree in Social Work and worked for several years in emergency mental health, with at-risk-youth and as an intake worker at a CLSC.
 Along the way he also managed to do two radio documentaries for the CBC Radio One program Ideas, including one on how size matters in engineering, biology and the movies.

 Kristopher Woofter is a faculty member of the English Department at Dawson College, where he teaches courses on the American Gothic, the Weird tradition, and horror in literature, cinema and television.
 He served for ten years as a co-chair for the Horror Area of the Popular Culture and American Culture Associations’ annual national conference, and is a charter associate and Vice-President / President-Elect of the Whedon Studies Association.
 He received his PhD in Film and Moving Image Studies from Concordia University, and was selected as valedictorian for the Faculty of Fine Arts.
-His publications include work on the television series Buffy the Vampire Slayer (2010, 2018), on the intersection of the Gothic and documentary in the Italian journal Textus, (2012), and a chapter on The Cabin in the Woods in Reading Joss Whedon (Syracuse UP, 2014).
-Other publications include a co-edited collection entitled, Recovering 1940s Horror: Traces of a Lost Decade (2015), an essay on The Hellstrom Chronicle in the inaugural issue of MONSTRUM (2018), and a forthcoming collection, co-edited with Lorna Jowett, entitled, Joss Whedon vs. the Horror Tradition: The Production of Genre in Buffy and Beyond (I.B.
+His publications include work on the intersection of the Gothic and documentary in the Italian journal Textus, (2012), and a chapter on The Cabin in the Woods in Reading Joss Whedon (Syracuse UP, 2014).
+Other publications include the co-edited collection, Recovering 1940s Horror: Traces of a Lost Decade (2015), an essay on The Hellstrom Chronicle in the inaugural issue of MONSTRUM (2018), and a co-edited collection entitled, Joss Whedon vs. the Horror Tradition: The Production of Genre in Buffy and Beyond (Bloomsbury/I.B.
 Tauris, 2019).
+Current research projects include work on Tobe Hooper and Shirley Jackson.
 Kristopher is also Associate Editor of Slayage: The Journal of Whedon Studies, and a programmer/coordinator for the Montréal Underground Film Festival.